letientai299/cv/readme.md

 - If everything ok, you should have `dest/main.pdf` to view.
 - If not, mostly the cause is missing LaTeX packages.
   `cd dest`, then run `latexmk`.
 Its output will help to find out the missing packages.
+- Run `gulp build` and check file `dest/main.pdf`
+- Run `gulp serve` to start writing.
+The pdf should appear for previewing.

 ### Available Gulp Tasks